CrunchBite/packed-xbe-launcher/README.md

 If you require more polish than that you will have to add it yourself :)

+Payloads are limited to around ~50MB due to how this tool is written and the memory limitations of the Xbox.
+If you need a larger payload you must use multiple payload zips.

 ## Building

 To build this project a functional Xbox development environment using the official SDK (XDK) is required.